 The Michael K. Copass Paramedic Training Program is a collaboration between the University of Washington Harborview Medical Center, the Medic One Foundation, Seattle Fire Department, and emergency services providers throughout the Puget Sound region.
 The program includes over 2,000 hours of classroom instruction, hands-on simulation-based practice, and extensive field-based training, all under the direct supervision of physicians and experienced paramedics.
 As a result of this intensive training program, regional Medic One paramedics achieve a survival rate for sudden cardiac arrest that is 2-3 times greater than most major cities nationwide.

-Charitable gifts are the primary source of support for this world-renown paramedic training program.
+Charitable gifts are the primary source of support for this world-renowned paramedic training program.
 Your support ensures that our region’s paramedics—among the most highly trained in the world—receive an exceptional education that far exceeds national standards.

 Donate Now

-During the next 10-months, Class 50 students will:
+During the next 10-months, Class 51 students will:

 • Received over 2,100 hours of instruction and training, nearly double the national recommendation.
 The majority of lectures will be taught by University of Washington faculty physicians.